 You can choose to use machine translation in cases where a basic translation is sufficient, high quality is not important and time is the most important thing.
 Machine translation only can be helpful for internal needs or when you’re only looking for just the meaning.
 Content such as Facebook, Instagram comments, responses on blog posts, or questions from customers might be a good option for machine translation only.

 As a translation company in Dubai with long experience in translation and localization services in Dubai, we have always encountered very strange translations in UIs.
 Eventually, it turns out that a developer ran a few words through Google Translate and the translations became nonsense compared to the rest of the content in the UI.
 This is a real issue – a project needs to be viewed and edited accordingly.

 You may choose to use this level of machine translation if you receive documents such as proposals or contracts, in which you need to make a decision quickly and don’t have time to wait for a 100% accurate translation or one with perfect style or tone.
 Another example is if you have large quantities of documents that are only needed for a basic level of understanding.

 MT & Heavy Post-Editing

-There is sometimes machine translation that entails a heavy post-editing, which is done by a reliable human translator, to produce a high quality content.
+There is sometimes machine translation that entails a heavy post-editing, which is done by a reliable human translator, to produce high-quality content.
 If the content lends itself to machine translation, after the heavy post-editing, the translation should be well improved and appear to be closer to human translator quality.